 Source of Funds is a more narrow focus, with the legislation only requiring reporting entities to verify where the funds for a particular transaction have come from.

 With ongoing changes to the legislation, keeping up to date with the newest additions and regulations is crucial for you as a reporting entity.
-Whilst this glossary can help you understand more about the anti-money laundering landscape, it can still feel overwhelming.
+To view a full list of AML terminologies, check out the AML glossary of terms here.

 About First AML